Julie Grossman is an award winning singer-songwriter, yoga and meditation teacher, activist, and published poet.

 While at University in Minnesota, she earned a Bachelor of Arts degree in performing arts, before completing her master’s, creating an original social justice piece integrating theater and music, and writing a thesis on the role of performing arts in influencing social and political change in 1960’s America.

 She has performed across the country at iconic venues including the Minnesota Songwriters Showcase, the Hard Rock Minneapolis, the Houston House of Blues, and historic Antone’s in Austin, opening for national touring acts such as the Gin Blossoms.
 Living in Austin, her politically charged folk-rock music became infused with the Texas Blues sound.
 She has studied songwriting with national, touring artists such as Chloe Smith and Leah Song of Rising Appalachia.
-A multi-instrumentalist, she has been compared to Suzanne Vega and Alannah Myles.

 An accomplished lyricist, her original poem “Things I Can’t Remember” was featured in the Upon Waking anthology, published in partnership with the League of Minnesota Poets.
 Her writing has been featured in a number of online magazines and anthologies.